SarahGrozav1/Your-Drawing-App/README.md

 * W3 Schools was used as a reference point for HTML, CSS and JavaScript.

 ### Acknowledgements
-I'd like to thank my mentor Daisy McGirr for the guidance, And to my family for the support.
+I'd like to thank my mentor Daisy McGirr for the guidance and to my family for the support.

-i dont know why it odoesnt exist because I have took from w3school here its the link and without it its not working